tamediadigital/hiring-challenges/devops-challenge/Readme.md

 # Devops Challenge

 This challenge should demonstrate that you understand the world of containers and microservices.
-We want to build a simple but resilient Hello World app that is written in Golang, deployed to Kubernetes as a minimal Container and accessible via a loadbalancer that automatically retrieves the certificates from Let's Encrypt.
+We want to build a simple but resilient Hello World app, deploy it to Kubernetes as a minimal Container and expose it via a loadbalancer that automatically retrieves the certificates from Let's Encrypt.
-There are 3 main Challenges:
+There are 4 main Challenges:
+- writing a Docker container
 - automating the build of the container
 - setting up the TLS Offloading loadbalancer
 - defining the whole infrastructure as code